closeio/making.close.com/_posts/2022-06-02-aws-sync-vs-copy/index.md

 There is an open issue about [the inability to set charset when mime-types are guessed](https://github.com/aws/aws-cli/issues/1346) in the official AWS CLI repo.

 Since there was no native support for setting the right charset, we wrote a script to set it for us.
-It ran in the CI/CD process and looked more or less like that:
+It ran in the CI/CD process and looked more or less like this:

 ```bash
 UTF8_FILE_TYPES="\